December 20, 2008

 Did you know his name?

-you know yours in your class?
+No. Why, did you know yours in your class?

 No.